Size Guide

 Example: If you go through the RM's Size Chart and it recommends you to buy a size 9.5G based on your length and ball measurements, you will find that doing the same process on Wootten's Size Chart would lead you to a size 10 E.

-Our Jack Originals are made on our Stanley E fitting last, which fits similarly to the RM's G fitting.
+Our Jack Originals are made on our Stanley E fitting dress shoe last, which fits similarly to the RM's G fitting.
 Our sizing is also in Australian/UK sizing (as are RM Williams).
 Our lasts are slightly longer then RM's meaning they ought to allow for the tapered toe and not cause unnecessary pressure in the toe box.
 Our lasts are asymmetrical and anatomically correct with no feather edge through the waist of the last, which means they ought to give better support through the mid foot and arch.

 HOW DOES THE GORDON/CAMERON BOOT LAST FIT COMPARED TO THE STANLEY/CAMBRIDGE DRESS LAST?

-In 95% of cases, we find that people who have worn our Stanley or Cambridge shoes or boots (in either a D or E fitting), typically drop half a size when going for the Gordon or Cameron.
+In 95% of cases, we find that people who have worn our Stanley or Cambridge dress shoes or boots (in either a D or E fitting), typically drop half a size when going for the Gordon or Cameron.
 For those that have wider ball measurements, they may stick with the same size between the Stanley/Cambridge to Gordon/Cameron.

 WHAT'S THE DIFFERENCE BETWEEN AU/UK/US/EU SIZING?